kiringodhwani/RustCheatSheet/README.md

     // Takes ownership of `self` (no `&`), meaning that it consumes and invalidates the current state and
     // returns the new state (`PendingReviewPost`).
     //
-    // ENFORCING that can ONLY get to `PendingReview` state from `Draft` state: This method is the only way to
+    // HERE, WE ENFORCE that you can ONLY get to `PendingReview` state from `Draft` state: This method is the only way to
     // get a `PendingReviewPost` instance, so you can only get to the `PendingReview` state by calling
     // `request_review()` on a post in the `Draft` state (`DraftPost`).
     //